All 3 men charged in Arbery's death convicted of murder | Law-Order

 - Australia

-All three white men charged in the death of Ahmaud Arbery were convicted of murder Wednesday in the fatal shooting that became part of a larger national reckoning on racial injustice.
+Jurors have convicted the three white men charged in the death of Ahmaud Arbery, the Black man who was chased and fatally shot while running through their neighbourhood in an attack that became part of the larger national reckoning on racial injustice.

-The convictions for Greg McMichael, son Travis McMichael and neighbor William “Roddie” Bryan came after jurors deliberated for about 10 hours.
-The men face minimum sentences of life in prison.
+The jury Wednesday deliberated for about 10 hours before convicting Greg McMichael, son Travis McMichael and neighbou r William “Roddie” Bryan, who all face minimum sentences of life in prison.
 It is up to the judge to decide whether that comes with or without the possibility of parole.

+Travis McMichael stood for the verdict, his lawyer's arm around his shoulder.
+At one point, McMichael lowered his head to his chest.
+After the verdicts were read, as he stood to leave, he mouthed “love you” to his mother, who was in the courtroom.

+Greg McMichael hung his head when the judge read his first guilty verdict.
+Robbie Bryan bit his lip.

+Moments after the verdicts were announced, Arbery's father, Marcus Arbery Sr., was seen crying and hugging supporters outside the courtroom.

+“He didn't do nothing,” the father said, “but run and dream.”
+Ben Crump, attorney for Arbery's father, spoke outside the courthouse, saying repeatedly that “the spirit of Ahmaud defeated the lynch mob.”
+Arbery's mother, Wanda Cooper-Jones, thanked the crowd gathered for the verdict and said she did not think she would see this day.

-The McMichaels grabbed guns and jumped in a pickup truck to pursue the 25-year-old Black man after seeing him running in their neighbourhood outside the Georgia port city of Brunswick in February 2020.
-Bryan joined the pursuit in his own pickup and recorded cellphone video of Travis McMichael fatally shooting Arbery.
+“It's been a long fight.
+It's been a hard fight.
+But God is good,” she said.
+Of her son, she said, “He will now rest in peace.”
+The McMichaels grabbed guns and jumped in a pickup truck to pursue the 25-year-old after seeing him running outside the Georgia port city of Brunswick in February 2020.
+Bryan joined the pursuit in his own pickup and recorded cell phone video of Travis McMichael fatally shooting Arbery.

+The father and son told police they suspected Arbery was a fleeing burglar.
+But the prosecution argued that the men provoked the fatal confrontation and that there was no evidence Arbery had committed crimes in the neighbourhood.

+“We commend the courage and bravery of this jury to say that what happened on February 23, 2020, to Ahmaud Arbery — the hunting and killing of Ahmaud Arbery — it was not only morally wrong but legally wrong, and we are thankful for that,” said Latonia Hines, Cobb County executive assistant district attorney.

 Jurors returned to the courtroom to see the videos and listen again the 911 call one of the defendants made from the bed of a pickup truck about 30 seconds before the shooting.